 Sowing and irrigation

-It is essential to ensure the correct irrigation of sweet potato.
+It is essential to ensure the correct irrigation of sweet potatoes.
 After plantation, they should be irrigated once in 2 days for about 2 weeks followed by once a week.
 Three weeks before harvesting, irrigation should be halted.
-However, sweet potato should be irrigated two days before harvesting.
+However, sweet potatoes should be irrigated two days before harvesting.

-Sweet potatoes should be sown in January to February and harvested in April up till July.
+Sweet potatoes should be sown from January to February and harvested from April up till July.

-The spacing between the rows should be 61cms and between the plants should be 32cms.
-Sowing should be 20cms to 25cms deep.
+The spacing between the rows should be 61cms and between the plants should be 32 cm.
+Sowing should be 20 cm to 25cms deep.